apikou/datacleaning/README.md

-## README.md
+# README.md
-##  Hi fellow coursera students:
+#  Hi fellow coursera students:
-*   my first step for the script run_analysis.R ,was extacting the folder UCI HAR Dataset, and put it into  my current directory.and:
+*  My first step for the script run_analysis.R ,was extacting the folder UCI HAR Dataset, and put it into  my current directory.and:
 * 1: setting a new directory that adds the new folder like this: setwd(paste0(getwd(),/UCI HAR Dataset"))
 * 2: read features and activity labels from my working directory
 * 3: read X_train.txt file from "train" folder and put it in train.data variable
 * 4: read X_test.txt  file from "test"  folder and put it in test.data  variable
 * 5: combine train.data and test.data using rbind function and put it in cmbdata :
     like this  cmbdata <- rbind(train.data,test.data)
-* 6: subset the combined table cmbdata to get mean and standerd deviation related variables (table columns).Here i i used the grepl function this way: names(cmbdata) <- features[,2]
+* 6:S ubset the combined table cmbdata to get mean and standerd deviation related variables (table columns).Here i i used the grepl function this way: names(cmbdata) <- features[,2]
 *    bool1 <- grepl ("mean()",names(cmbdata))
 *   bool2 <- grepl ("std()",names(cmbdata))
 *   bool3 <- bool1|bool2
 *   subcmbdata <- cmbdata[],bool3]
-*7: removed "()" and "_" from all variables and replaced them with "" and "." by
+* 7: Removed "()" and "_" from all variables and replaced them with "" and "." by
     using gsub
-*8: added subject and activity labels to the combened cleaned data ,to do this
+* 8: Added subject and activity labels to the combened cleaned data ,to do this
 *     * read the files subject_train.txt and Y_train.txt from "train" folder
 *     * read the files subject_test.txt  and Y_test.txt from  "test" folder
 *     * to make R run faster i added nrows and colClass stringsAsFactors arguments